himsontam/SeleniumPowershellAndroidExample/README.md

 # SeleniumPowershellAndroidExample

-Example of using powershell ps1 script with Selenium, adbcommand to test Website and Android devices
+Example of using powershell ps1 script with Selenium, adb command to test Website and Android devices